triton-inference-server/model_analyzer/docs/k8s_deploy.md

 ## Using Kubernetes with GPUs

-1. **Install Kubernetes :** If you need to set up a Kubernetes cluster, you can follow the steps [here](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) to verify your installation, and troubleshoot any issues.
+1. **Install Kubernetes :** If you need to set up a Kubernetes cluster, you can follow the steps in the [NVIDIA Kubernetes Installation Docs](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) to verify your installation, and troubleshoot any issues.
 2. **Set Default Container Runtime :** Using Kubernetes with GPU accelerated containers is tricky.
 Kubernetes does not yet support the `--gpus` options for running Docker containers, so you will need to register the `nvidia` runtime as the default for Docker on all GPU nodes.
-Follow the directions [here](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#install-nvidia-container-toolkit-previously-nvidia-docker2).
+Follow the directions in the  [NVIDIA Container Toolkit Installation Docs](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#install-nvidia-container-toolkit-previously-nvidia-docker2).

 3. **Install NVIDIA Device Plugin :** Also required to use GPUs with Kubernetes is the NVIDIA Device Plugin, a daemonset that automatically enumerates the number of GPUs on your worker nodes, and allows pods to run on them.
-Follow the directions [here](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#install-nvidia-device-plugin) to deploy the device plugin on your cluster.
+Follow the directions in the [NVIDIA Device Plugin Docs](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#install-nvidia-device-plugin) to deploy the device plugin on your cluster.

 ## Deploy Model Analyzer